slavaim/MacOSX-Kernel-Filter/README.md

 You can use the driver for educational purposses.
 The commercial usage or code/binary distribution is not allowed.
 The driver was developed in 2009-2011 and tested up to Mac OS X Mavericks.

-You can contact the author via his blog http://modpager.blogspot.com.au  or  facebook https://www.facebook.com/profile.php?id=100010119092130
+You can contact the author via his blog http://modpager.blogspot.com.au or facebook https://www.facebook.com/profile.php?id=100010119092130 or linkedin https://www.linkedin.com/profile/view?id=6575657

 Slava Imameev
 Sydney